eddiejessup/elliot-marsden-site/posts/2020-06-21-biased-estimates.md

 I have the impression that of these two causes of distortion, sampling bias gets more attention, at least in surveys whose population consists of people.
 However, I wanted to investigate the effect of measurement bias in such contexts.
 I'm specifically interested in surveys of behaviour where we feel good about having access to lots of data.
 In some sense, bigger data eventually fixes sampling bias for any finite population: as you sample more people, eventually you approach the population size, and there isn't such a thing as a biased sample of the whole population.
 This is unrealistic, but I think the intuition informs our perspective of large data sets: the data probably has sampling bias, but it's such a big sample it must be representative of _some_ broad group, because there isn't really _any_ casually collected data set of ten million people whose member are all unusual in quite the same way.

 I think this leads to an understandable intuition that whether you are dominated by systematic bias or random noise, more data will improve estimates at any margin, as long as you don't wilfully increase bias.
-However, it seems likely that the marginal cost of acquiring an extra data point increases quite rapidly, for a constant amount of bias: getting an accurately measured, representative sample of ten thousand people might be more than proportionately costly than getting a sample of the same quality with one hundred people.
+However, it seems likely that the marginal cost of acquiring an extra observation increases quite rapidly, for a constant amount of bias: getting an accurately measured, representative sample of ten thousand people might be more than proportionately costly than getting a sample of the same quality with one hundred people.
 When bias dominates random noise as the limit on uncertainty, might _decreasing_ the sample size let us _increase_ the accuracy of our estimates, for the same cost?

 ## Investigation